 Economic thesis

-eeteel is not only a share interface.
-It is a distribution layer that can receive economic output from multiple ecosystem projects and route it into a visible shareholder funding path.
+eeteel is not only a token interface.
+It is a distribution layer that can receive economic output from multiple ecosystem projects and route it into a visible participant claim path.

 Why ecosystem funding exists

-The share system is designed to distribute value from a broader ecosystem rather than relying only on internal protocol activity.
-External projects can route fees, treasury assets, or generated revenue into the revenue pool.
+The protocol is designed to distribute assets from a broader ecosystem rather than relying only on internal protocol activity.
+External projects can route fees, treasury assets, partner tokens, or campaign assets into the distribution pool.

 Trust-minimized payment protocol